surma/surma.dev/content/things/rust-to-webassembly.md

         let size = layout.size();
         let align = layout.align();

-        let idx = (*self.head.get()).next_multiple_of(align);
+        // Find the next address that has the right alignment. let idx = (*self.head.get()).next_multiple_of(align);
-        *self.head.get() = idx + size;
+        // Bump the head to the next free byte *self.head.get() = idx + size;
         let arena: &mut [u8; ARENA_SIZE] = &mut (*self.arena.get());
+        // If we ran out of arena space, we return a null pointer, which
+        // signals a failed allocation.
         match arena.get_mut(idx) {
             Some(item) => item as *mut u8,
             _ => core::ptr::null_mut(),